Market Update September 2023

 The Wholesale Electricity Market

-Spot prices in the wholesale electricity market increased in September.
-Average spot prices for the month ranged from $49 in the lower South Island ($40 in August) to $59 in the upper North Island ($49 in August).
+Spot prices in the wholesale electricity market eased through September.
+Average spot prices ranged from $110 in the lower South Island (down from $131 in August), up to $127 in the upper North Island (down from $149).

 The following chart shows average weekly spot prices over the last 2 years.
-The significant drop in prices in the last few months is clearly visible on the far right of the graph.
+The sudden drop in prices in the middle of September can be clearly seen.

 Electricity Generation Mix